akuttruff/twitter_lister/README.md

 In this sample case we are pulling information from top Twitter contributors in the online Yoga-sphere.

-(This is also my very first attempt at structuring a Sinatra app whilst playing around with an API.)
+(This is also my first time playing around with an API.)

-Much of the net/HTTP code draws from the [Codecademy](www.codecademy.com) Twitter API tutorial.
-The site has some great resources, check them out!
+Much of the net/HTTP code draws from the [Codecademy](www.codecademy.com) Twitter API lessons.
+The site has some great tutorials, check them out!